cap-js-community/feature-toggle-library/docs/concepts/index.md

 - _runtime_: are configurations passed just-in-time for initialization.
 This layer takes precedence over auto and files.

+The relevant configuration setting for each level is listed here:

 | layer   | cds-plugin mode: cds.env.featureToggles | library mode: initialization(options) |
 | ------- | --------------------------------------- | ------------------------------------- |
 | auto    | happens automatically                   | `options.configAuto`                  |